-Wattson will probably forever be the most defensive and support-focused character in Apex Legends, with her unique electrical fences and Interception Pylons allowing teams to turtle like never before.
-We'll break it all down in our Apex Legends Wattson guide, with in-depth explanations and tips on her abilities, hitbox, playstyle, and much more.
+Wattson will probably forever be the most defensive and support-focused character in Apex Legends, with her unique electrical fences and Interception Pylons allowing teams to turtle like no one else.
+We'll break it all down in our Apex Legends Wattson guide, with in-depth explanations and tips on her abilities, playstyle, and much more.

 On this page:

-- Apex Legends Wattson guide: strengths & weaknesses
+- Apex Legends Wattson guide: strengths and weaknesses

 - Wattson abilities overview